Timothy Dolan: Early life and education

+Early career

 Priesthood

 Dolan was ordained a priest at Holy Infant Church on June 19, 1976, for the Archdiocese of St. Louis by Auxiliary Bishop Edward O'Meara.
 After his 1976 ordination, the archdiocese assigned Dolan as an associate pastor at Curé of Ars Parish in Shrewsbury and Immacolata Parish in Richmond Heights.
 In 1979, the archdiocese sent Dolan to Washington D.C. to begin his doctoral studies at the Catholic University of America under Reverend John Ellis, concentrating on the Catholic history of the United States.
 Dolan's doctoral thesis centered on Bishop Edwin O'Hara of Kansas City; it was eventually published as a book.

 Upon Dolan's return to Missouri in 1983, the archdiocese assigned him to pastoral work in parishes for the next four years.
 During this time, he collaborated with Archbishop John L. May in reforming the archdiocesan seminary.
 In 1987, the Vatican appointed Dolan as secretary of the Apostolic Nunciature in Washington, serving as a liaison with the American dioceses.
 Dolan left Washington in 1992 after Archbishop John May named him as vice-rector of Kenrick-Glennon Seminary.
 He also served as spiritual director at the seminary and taught Catholic history.
 Dolan was also posted as an adjunct professor of theology at St. Louis University in St. Louis.